-Dr. Radua, postdoctoral researcher at Institut d'Investigacions Biomèdiques August Pi i Sunyer (IDIBAPS, Barcelona) and awarded with a Miguel Servet contract, is a psychiatrist medical doctor and statistician who earned his doctorate in biostatistics of brain imaging at the Institute of Psychiatry, Psychology & Neuroscience (IoPPN), King's College London .
+Dr. Radua, leader of the Imaging of Mood, Anxiety and Related Disorders group at Institut d'Investigacions Biomediques August Pi i Sunyer (IDIBAPS, Barcelona) and awarded with a Miguel Servet II contract, is a psychiatrist medical doctor and statistician who earned his doctorate in biostatistics of brain imaging at the Institute of Psychiatry, Psychology & Neuroscience (IoPPN), King's College London.

-He has led many multidisciplinary studies about psychiatric disorders and has analyzed a large number of clinical and neuroimaging datasets; these usually worldwide collaborations have lead to >100 publications in Pubmed-indexed journals (>70% in the first quartile).
-He has been included in Clarivate Analytics Highly Cited Researchers List since 2017.
+He has led many multidisciplinary studies about psychiatric disorders and has analyzed a large number of clinical and neuroimaging datasets; these usually worldwide collaborations have lead to >150 publications in Pubmed-indexed journals (>70% in the first quartile).
+He has been included in the Highly Cited Researchers List 2017, 2018 and 2019.

-He has also developed several new meta-analytic and neuroimaging methods, among which MetaNSUE and SDM software must be highlighted for their applicability and becoming methods most used by the scientific community at the present time.
-His research is currently also focused on the clinical prediction (e.g. individual treatment response or recurrence risk) based on available clinical and biological data to pave the way for evidence-based personalized medicine.
+He has also developed several new meta-analytic and neuroimaging methods, among which SDM software must be highlighted for becoming a standard within the scientific community.
+His research is currently also focused on the clinical prediction (e.g. recurrence risk) based on available clinical and biological data to pave the way for evidence-based personalized medicine in psychiatry.

-At the academic level he teaches and coordinates several postgraduate courses in statistics and neuroimaging, is an associate editor of Frontiers in Psychiatry and BioMed Research International , and holds the presidency of the Spanish Neuroimaging Society.
+At the academic level he teaches and coordinates several postgraduate courses in statistics and neuroimaging, is an associate editor of Neuroscience & Biobehavioral Reviews and other journals, and holds the presidency of the Spanish Neuroimaging Society.

-He has mainly developed his work in London (IoPPN, King's College London, where he is a honorary researcher and keeps continued collaborations with Dr. Paolo Fusar-Poli and Katya Rubia), New Haven (Yale University, Connecticut, USA), Stockholm (Karolinksa Institutet, Sweeden, where he is also a honorary researcher and keeps continued collaborations with Prof. David Mataix-Cols) and Barcelona (FIDMAG and Institut d'Investigacions Biomèdiques August Pi i Sunyer, IDIBAPS, Barcelona, where he works nowadays).
+He has mainly developed his work in London (IoPPN, King's College London, where he is a honorary researcher and keeps continued collaborations with Dr. Paolo Fusar-Poli), Stockholm (Karolinksa Institutet, Sweeden, where he is also a honorary researcher and keeps continued collaborations with Prof. David Mataix-Cols), New Haven (Yale University, Connecticut, USA) and Barcelona (FIDMAG Research Foundation and Institut d'Investigacions Biomediques August Pi i Sunyer, IDIBAPS, Barcelona, where he works nowadays).